markcheret/footnotes/README.md

 Featured on [wpmudev](http://premium.wpmudev.org/blog/12-surprisingly-useful-wordpress-plugins-you-dont-know-about/) --- cheers for the review, folks!

 **footnotes** aims to be the all-in-one solution for displaying an automatically generated list of references on your Page or Post.
-The Plugin ships with a set of current defaults but also empowers you to control how your footnotes are being displayed.
+The Plugin ships with a set of defaults while also empowering you to control how your footnotes are being displayed.

-**footnotes** gives you the ability to display well-formatted footnotes on your WordPress Pages and Posts—those footnotes we know from offline publishing.
+**footnotes** gives you the ability to display well-formatted footnotes on your WordPress Pages and Posts — those footnotes we know from offline publishing.

 ## Getting Started